flutter-tizen/flutter-tizen/doc/get-started.md

 ## Setting up the environment

-1. Make sure your system and Tizen device meet the minimum requirements in [README](../README.md#system-requirements) and all the required tools are installed.
+1. Make sure your Tizen device meets the minimum version [requirement](../README.md#supported-devices).

-   _Note: To see which version of Tizen your device runs on (e.g. Tizen 5.5), [connect](configure-device.md) the device to your PC, run `sdb capability`, and find the `platform_version` value._
+   Note: To see which version of Tizen your device runs on, [connect the device](configure-device.md) to your PC, run `sdb capability`, and find the `platform_version` value.

    ```
    $ sdb capability